-UCLA Turns a Blind Eye to Sexual Abuse and Harassment by Dr. Heaps

-- 17. UCLA holds itself out as a provider of high quality medical care for women, stating on the UCLA Health website that it is one of the "premier providers of modern medicine to the Los Angeles area and the nation" and that its Obstetrics and Gynecology department is "dedicated to providing comprehensive and personal care for women."
-UCLA also publicly touts its purported "serious commitment to addressing and preventing sexual violence and sexual harassment." - 18.
-During Dr. Heaps' tenure at UCLA, however, Plaintiff is informed and believes, and on this basis alleges, that Dr. Heaps sexually abused and molested a number of his female patients, including Plaintiff Doe, through the use of his position and authority as a full-time gynecologist employed by the UC Regents. - 19.
-It is unknown to Plaintiff Doe what background information the UC Regents sought from Dr. Heaps in advance of his being hired at UCLA (and his practice acquired by the UC Regents) in or about February 2014.
-It is unclear whether the UC Regents did any independent investigation of Dr. Heaps or his background when they sought to employ him to provide gynecological services to female patients at his UCLA Health office and at Ronald Reagan UCLA Medical Center. - 20.
+UCLA Turns a Blind Eye to Sexual Abuse, Harassment and Overbilling of Patients by Dr. Heaps stating on the UCLA Health website that it is one of the "premier providers of modern medicine to the Los Angeles area and the nation" and that its Obstetrics and Gynecology department is "dedicated to providing comprehensive and personal care for women."
+UCLA also publicly touts its purported "serious commitment to addressing and preventing sexual violence and sexual harassment."

+22. UCLA holds itself out as a provider of high quality medical care for women,

+- 23. During Dr. Heaps' tenure at UCLA, however, Plaintiff is informed and believes, and on this basis alleges, that Dr. Heaps sexually abused and molested a number of his female patients, including Plaintiff Doe 18, through the use of his position and authority as a full-time gynecologist employed by the UC Regents. - 24.
+It is unknown to Plaintiff Doe 18 what background information the UC Regents sought from Dr. Heaps in advance of his being hired at UCLA (and his practice acquired by the UC Regents) in or about February 2014.
+It is unclear whether the UC Regents did any independent investigation of Dr. Heaps or his background when they sought to employ him to provide gynecological services to female patients at his UCLA Health office and at Ronald Reagan UCLA Medical Center. - 25.
 Plaintiff is informed and believes, and on this basis alleges, however, that the California Medical Board investigated Dr. Heaps in or about 2014-during, on information and belief-a time in which Dr. Heaps' practice was being acquired by UCLA and when he was being hired as an employee of the UC Regents (the "2014 Medical Board Investigation").
 On information and belief, the 2014 Medical Board investigation arose from an allegation that Dr. Heaps acted in a medically inappropriate and sexual manner during a patient examination.
 On information and belief, the UC Regents had knowledge that the 2014 Medical Board Investigation was taking place at the time that it was ongoing.
-On information and belief, the UC Regents failed to take corrective action.

-- 21. In or about January 2015, during Dr. Heaps' tenure at UCLA Health, a report of sexually inappropriate conduct by Dr. Heaps was posted on Yelp, a public review website.
+On information and belief, the UC Regents failed to take corrective action. - 26.
+In or about January 2015, during Dr. Heaps' tenure at UCLA Health, a report of sexually inappropriate conduct by Dr. Heaps was posted on Yelp, a public review website.
 The young woman who posted on Yelp stated that the misconduct she alleged, which included Dr. Heaps groping her breast and making inappropriate comments during a post-operative appointment with her, had occurred several years prior to her Yelp post and while she was a UCLA student.
-The woman who posted on Yelp detailed her experience with this harassment and molestation by Dr. Heaps and its aftermath, stating that, "7 years later, I still feel violated." - 22.
-Subsequent to the 2014 Medical Board Investigation, and despite the existence of at least one accusation of sexual misconduct on a public website detailed above, Dr. Heaps continued to practice as a UCLA gynecologist, both in his UCLA Health office and, on information and belief, at Ronald Reagan UCLA Medical Center.
-As discussed above, Dr. Heaps was paid one of the highest salaries of any UC system employee in 2016 and, on information and belief, in other years during his UCLA tenure. - 23.
-The UC Regents failed to take prompt action in response to complaints received about Dr. Heaps, including the aforementioned complaints.
-Instead, to avoid negative publicity, the UC Regents continued to provide Dr. Heaps unfettered access to patients, including young female students at UCLA.
+The woman who posted on Yelp detailed her experience with this harassment and molestation by Dr. Heaps and its aftermath, stating that, "7 years later, I still feel violated."